If you love caring for animals and working with customers, you may be a great candidate for Carrington College’s Veterinary Technology program.

 Accreditation and Approvals

-The Veterinary Technology program at Carrington College is accredited by the American Veterinary Medical Association as a program for educating veterinary technicians, https://www.avma.org/education/accreditation-veterinary-technicians.
+The Veterinary Technology programs at the Citrus Heights, Pleasant Hill, Ontario, Sacramento, San Jose, San Leandro and Stockton campuses are accredited by the American Veterinary Medical Association as a program for educating veterinary technicians, http://www.avma.org/professionaldevelopment/education/accreditation/programs/pages/default.aspx.

 For comprehensive information on Carrington’s accreditation and approvals, visit carrington.edu/accreditation.

 Check Out Our Career Guide On Veterinary Technology